List of Rocky characters: George Washington Duke

-Marie
+“Little” Marie

-Marie is first seen in Rocky as a 12-year-old girl hanging out with other delinquent teenagers in South Philadelphia.
+”Little” Marie is first seen in Rocky as a 12-year-old girl hanging out with other delinquent teenagers in South Philadelphia.
 Rocky lectures her about her choice of friends, as he does not want to see her grow up to be a "whore".
 After Rocky walks her back to her home, Marie yells, "Screw you, creepo!" to him.

 Marie was originally supposed to appear in Rocky V, where she ended up becoming a prostitute as Rocky had predicted.
 Though the scene was filmed with Jodi Letizia reprising her role, it was ultimately left on the cutting room floor.

 Marie returns in Rocky Balboa as a bartender at the local tavern and a single mother, having recently broken up with a Jamaican man, the father of her son.
 Rocky hires her as a hostess at "Adrian's" and slowly develops a friendship with her.
 Marie and her son Stephenson are clearly present in the ringside aftermath of Rocky's fight with Mason "The Line" Dixon.

 Marie is portrayed by Jodi Letizia in Rocky and Geraldine Hughes in Rocky Balboa.